The Binding Song

 'One of the most atmospheric, eerie books I've ever read' Goodreads reviewer

 'One of my highlights of 2017...an exciting, dramatic, scary and compelling read.'
 Goodreads reviewer

 Elodie Harper is a journalist and prize winning short story writer.
-Her story 'Wild Swimming' won the 2016 Bazaar of Bad Dreams short story competition, run by The Guardian and Hodder & Stoughton and judged by Stephen King.
+Her story 'Wild Swimming' won the Guardian-Hodder The Bazaar of Bad Dreams story competition as judged by Stephen King.
 She is currently a reporter and presenter at ITV News Anglia, and before that worked as a producer for Channel 4 News.
-She is married with a young son.

 - Other details

 - Publication date:

 - Page count: